-- listen to songs, stories, and rhymes - develop preferences for particular songs, stories and rhymes through repetition - be encouraged to join in with familiar words and phrases - be encouraged to notice signs and symbols in the environment - handle, play with and investigate books - develop fine motor skills through appropriate activities to develop grip and dexterity such as stacking, sorting and using a range of tools in play (e.g. play dough, scissors, tweezers) and mark making in a range of - engage in early mark making activities using a range of tools and materials including sensory materials, and art/writing materials (e.g. in sand, foam, on iPads, finger painting).
+- listen to songs, stories, and rhymes - develop preferences for particular songs, stories and rhymes through repetition - be encouraged to join in with familiar words and phrases - be encouraged to notice signs and symbols in the environment - handle, play with and investigate books - develop fine motor skills through appropriate activities to develop grip and dexterity such as stacking, sorting and using a range of tools in play (e.g. play dough, scissors, tweezers) - engage in early mark making activities using a range of tools and materials including sensory materials, and art/writing materials (e.g. in sand, foam, on iPads, finger painting).